Geometric-Algebra Adaptive Filters

 \section{Introduction}

-Since many decades ago, linear algebra (LA) has been the mathematical \emph{lingua franca} across many scientific disciplines.
-Engineering sciences have resorted to the analytical tools of LA to understand and document their theoretical and experimental results.
-This is particularly true in signal processing, where basically all the theory can be described by matrices, vectors, and a norm induced by an inner product.

-Adaptive filtering, which inherited the mathematical mindset of its parent disciplines (signal processing and control theory), has been successful in expanding its results based on LA.
-In the design of adaptive filters (AFs) for estimating vectors with real entries, there is no doubt about the efficiency of LA and standard vector calculus.
-Even if the number field is changed, e.g., from real numbers to complex numbers, requiring new calculus rules to be adopted (\emph{Cauchy-Riemann} conditions)~\cite{Sayed08}, LA is still a reliable tool.

-However, the history of mathematics is richer than what is usually covered in engineering courses~\cite{kleiner2007history}.
-One may ask: how LA constructed its reputation along the years?
-Why is it largely adopted?
-And more importantly: is it the only way to describe and understand linear transformations?
-No, it is not.
-As a matter of fact, it can be shown that the tools of LA are only a subset of something larger.
-This work takes advantage of this more comprehensive theory, namely \emph{geometric algebra} (GA), which encompasses not only LA but a number of other algebraic systems~\cite{hestenes1987GAcalculus,hestenes1999newfoundations}.

-One may interpret LA-based AFs as instances for geometric estimation, since the vectors to be estimated represent directed lines in an underlying vector space.
+\IEEEPARstart{A}{daptive} filters (AFs), usually described via linear algebra (LA) and standard vector calculus~\cite{Sayed08}, can be interpreted as instances for geometric estimation, since the weight vector to be estimated represents a directed line in an underlying vector space, i.e, a n-dimensional vector encodes the length and direction of an edge in a n-dimensional polytope (see \figurename~\ref{fig:polytope}).